cptdanko/spring-boot-auth/README.md

 Click on the next link for more info on the [software engineering career journey] of the author.

+[How to add JWT security to Java Spring Boot API]: https://mydaytodo.com/jwt-java-spring-boot/
 [found here]: https://github.com/cptdanko/custom-spring-boot-basic-auth
 [Upload to AWS S3 bucket from Java Spring Boot app]: https://mydaytodo.com/upload-to-aws-s3-bucket-from-java-spring-boot-app/
 [File share app - social file share feature]: https://mydaytodo.com/epic-social-file-share-feature/